Samip-Nepal/JS-fifth-chapter/README.md

 2)Same qn with arrow function.
 Pratice qn 2
 1)for given array of number ,print the square of each val using the forEach loop.
+Pratice qn 3
+1)We are given array of marks of student.filter out of the marks of student that scored 90+.